GeorgeLeithead/AzureWebAppSSLManager/README.md

 #### Service Principal

-You need to have a Service Principal to be able to performa management operations on Azure, like uploading the certificate to the App Service or managing the DNS Zone.
+You need to have a Service Principal to be able to perform a management operations on Azure, like uploading the certificate to the App Service or managing the DNS Zone.

 If you don't have a Service Principal, you can create one with the following command via Azure CLI.
 You can execute the command from any PC with the Azure CLI installed or from the [Azure Shell](http://shell.azure.com)